Get some great tips for an EASY Thanksgiving table and save some time to enjoy your guests!

 I love simple, especially when it comes to having people over to my house… you probably already knew that if you’ve read my blog for a while.
 I like simple but I also want my guests to know that I was thinking about them when planning the meal or gathering.
 So, as you know there’s always a way to combine two!

-Here is a super simple and inexpensive Thanksgiving table that will make everyone feel welcome and let you enjoy yourself too.
+Here is a super simple and inexpensive Thanksgiving table that will make everyone feel welcome and let YOU enjoy yourself too.

-All you need is a roll of craft paper, small pumpkin or squash, and a bouquet of flowers from the grocery store.
+- a bouquet of flowers from the grocery store.

 (I get my craft paper at either Harbor Freight or the hardware store in the paint aisle.)